tskit-dev/tutorials/docs/wfforward.md

         else:
             # If we have NOT simplified the data,
             # then we have appended 2N new nodes to the end of
-            # nodes.
+            # temp_nodes.
 Thus, the last 2N nodes are the potential
             # parents of the next generation.
 Since
             # next_offspring_index is set to the correct value,
             # we can simply use that as our baseline: